wethod/learning-center-source/content/finance/index.md

 ## Travels

+Send travel requests to your travel office and download your reservation/ticket.

 Find this section in Projects > Wallet > Travels.

-Send travel requests to your travel office and download your reservations or tickets from this page.